Meet the Black Bear

 Bears that hang around neighborhoods or businesses are symptoms of a larger problem.
 Their continued presence means that they are likely finding and eating unsecured garbage, birdseed from feeders, pet foods, or other non-natural, human-provided foods.

-If you eliminate the food source, you can eliminate the problem and help keep people safe and bears wild.
+If you eliminate the food sources, you can eliminate the problem and help keep people safe and bears wild.

 Bears have vision similar to us, and can see in color, too.
 Their night vision is very sharp and they detect movement quickly.